harahauk/ansible-docker/README.md

     - hosts: docker_hosts
       roles:
-         - ansible-docker    #Change to the folder you checked this role out as
+      - ansible-docker    # Change to the folder you checked this role out as
+      vars:
+        docker_user: "my_unprivileged_user"

 Author Information
 ------------------